A charity fundraising expedition for 'The Silver Line'

 I would also encourage you to take a couple of minutes to visit ‘The Silver Line’ website at some point too.
 It is very well structured, easy to read, and I am sure the work they do will strike a chord with you the same as it did me.

-Thank you again for your support.
+Thank you again for your support and sharing the message.
 I look forward to keeping in touch and updating you as the big day approaches, but for now…

 Keep on smiling!